sergiocarracedo/blog/content/blog/2022/2022-11-14-echarts/index.md

 ## Summary
-ECharts is an amazing charts library that allows you to customize it in a lot of different ways, and that probably solves your requirements without write code, just using customization options.
+ECharts is an amazing charts library that allows you to customize it in a lot of different ways, and that probably solves your requirements without writing code, just using customization options.

 There are a lot of features I didn't mention but are very interesting, I'll do it in another post.

 I invite you to try it and experiment a bit, soon you will realize you can do almost anything just using options, without coding any line.

+> If you like this post and you are interested in ECharts, let me know with a comment or a tweet and I will write more posts with other use cases.